 Divorce Doesn’t Cut You Out of the Picture

 In many cases, grandparents are able to successfully pursue visitation and build a strong relationship with their grandchildren if it is in the child’s best interests.
 A child's best interests are usually explored by minor's counsel.
-To craft an effective petition for visitation, it is necessary to enlist the help of a skilled Pasadena family law attorney.
+To craft an effective petition for visitation, it is necessary to enlist the help of a skilled Pasadena attorney.
 At Gille Kaye Law Group, PC, a board-certified lawyer can help you pursue your rights as a grandparent and fight for a relationship with your loved ones.
 With over 30 years of combined experience, your case is in capable hands.

 Contact us today for a free case evaluation!